AI Policy Risks

 Missing Data Retention Periods

 AI-generated policies often omit specific data retention timeframes (account data, transaction data, marketing data, logs).
-GDPR requires clear retention periods.
+Website privacy policies require clear retention periods under GDPR.

 No Data Controller/Processor Clarity